-Therapeutic Psychology 2: Group approaches (PSY9X04)

-Psychopathology, Psychodiagnostics and Psychological assessment (PSY9X05)

-Child and adolescent Psychotherapy and Psychopathology (PSY9X06)

-Integrated professional development (PSY9X07)
+Therapeutic Psychology 1: Individual approaches (PSY9X03) Therapeutic Psychology 2: Group approaches (PSY9X04) Psychopathology, Psychodiagnostics and Psychological assessment (PSY9X05) Child and adolescent Psychotherapy and Psychopathology (PSY9X06) Integrated professional development (PSY9X07)

 Section B: Research module (Semester 1 and 2)

 A minor dissertation on a topic in the field of psychology is required.
 This research contributes 50% of the requirements for attaining the degree.